 Zellie coaches our IEA team and is available to teach lessons and clinics to those who wish to improve their equitation skills.

-At this time, parents/spectators are not permitted up at the barn or riding arenas, unless their rider meets ANY of the criteria below:
+At this time, parents/spectators are not permitted up at the grooming barn, unless their rider meets ANY of the criteria below:

-If a rider meets any of those criteria, ONE parent/spectator may accompany them to the barn and may watch their lesson from the PCU (viewing room).
-Spectators must check in with the instructor to be granted access to the PCU.
+If a rider meets any of those criteria, ONE parent/spectator may accompany them to the barn.